viictoo/OctAPI/README.md

 OctAPI provides a seamless way to explore and manage your API routes within Visual Studio Code.
 Here are its key features:

 - **Smart Route Detection** – Scans all files within a user-defined directory to identify API routes.
-- **Framework Support** – Works with Express, NestJS, Koa, and Flask.
+- **Framework Support** – Works with Express, NestJS, Koa, Flask, and FastAPI.
 - **Jump to Code** – Clicking a route takes you directly to the exact line where it's defined.
-- **Quick Copy** – Hover over a route to reveal a copy button for quick copying.
+- **Quick Copy with Prefixing** – Hover over a route to reveal a copy button, with an option to specify a route prefix.
 - **Flexible Organization** – Toggle between grouping by basepath or HTTP method.
+- **Visual Enhancements** – Routes include distinct icons and colors, including special styling for `PATCH` routes.
 - **Native Sidebar Integration** – View all detected routes directly in VS Code’s sidebar.

 ---